 Experience: We celebrated two birthdays on Conservatory’s opening night and as a party of 12, we were one of those large cliques that could have easily take over the space.
 Hustead was right.
 The furniture choices still allowed other couples and smaller groups to hang out by the fire pits.
 We were able to move the chairs and stools around easily.

 The intention: “I’m currently obsessed with the concept of using as little signage as possible,” said Hustead.
 Of course, the requisite legal signs are there, but he reckoned that with proper design elements, the need for large arrows and in-your-face signage wouldn’t be necessary.

-Design elements: The hallways feature non-repeating patterns and stripes and pastel paints inspired by macarons.
-There are three gender-neutral bathrooms – perfect for West Hollywood.
-Each bathroom is slightly different, with touches that tie back to other aspects of the restaurant.
+Design elements: The hallways feature non-repeating patterns, stripes and pastel paints inspired by macarons.
+There are three gender-neutral bathrooms, each slightly different with touches that tie back to other aspects of the restaurant.

 Experience: OK, here it is: the bathroom (pictured below) is what sparked my interest in taking a design focus for this post.
 It was so well-appointed and the details were so complete that it inspired me to talk with the designer and learn more about the whole space.